- Our Research

 - The diagnosis and treatment of hypertension

-In addition to Dr. Miedema, faculty for the fellowship include Dr. Michael Miedema, Program Chair, Nolan Family Center for Cardiovascular Health; Dr. Liz Tuohy, Medical Director, Heart Disease Prevention Clinic at AHMHI- St. Paul; Dr. Thomas Knickelbine, director of lipid research; Susan White, RDN, clinical program lead for cardiovascular health; and Gretchen Benson, RDN, program director for the Nolan Family Center for Cardiovascular Health.
+In addition to Dr. Miedema, Program Chair for the Nolan Family Center for Cardiovascular Health, fellowship faculty include Dr. Liz Tuohy, Medical Director, Heart Disease Prevention Clinic at AHMHI- St. Paul; Dr. Thomas Knickelbine, director of lipid research; Susan White, RDN, clinical program lead for cardiovascular health; and Gretchen Benson, RDN, program director for the Nolan Family Center for Cardiovascular Health.